Vincent Makori

 Africa 54 features news, interviews with newsmakers, analysts, American and African government officials and everyday citizens presenting a variety of opinions on issues affecting the African continent.

-Before joining the Voice of America, Vincent Makori was an Editor and on air talent with Germany's international broadcasting agency, Deutsche Welle in Cologne.
-He joined Deutsche Well in 1998 after having worked as a reporter, News Editor, anchor and talk show host with Kenya Broadcasting Corporation television and radio.
+Before joining the Voice of America, Vincent Makori was an Editor and on-air talent with Germany's international broadcasting agency, Deutsche Welle in Cologne.
+He joined Deutsche Welle in 1998 after having worked as a reporter, News Editor, anchor and talk show host with Kenya Broadcasting Corporation television and radio.
 As a reporter, Vincent interviewed then president George W. Bush in 2003 and thereafter travelled with the president and the White House press corps on a five nation trip to Africa.
 Vincent has also interviewed a number of sitting and former African presidents including then president of Ghana, John Kufuor; Hifikepunye Pohamba of Namibia; Bingu wa Mutharika of Malawi along with prominent scholars, celebrities and experts of various fields.

-Early life
+Early life and education

-Vincent Makori hails from the Kisii region of Kenya but grew up in the capital, Nairobi.
-He earned a postgraduate diploma in mass communication from the University of Nairobi.
-Vincent holds a bachelor's degree in English literature from Moi University, in Eldoret, Kenya.
-He has attended numerous journalism training programs in Kenya, Germany and the US.
+Makori was born in Kenya and grew up in the capital city of Nairobi and the coastal city of Mombasa.
+He earned a bachelor’s degree in English Literature from Moi University in Eldoret, Kenya, and went on to receive a postgraduate diploma in Mass Communication from the University of Nairobi.
+He has attended multiple professional journalism programs and has trained in Kenya, Germany, and the United States, strengthening his expertise in international reporting and media production.